C-3-F/CS324/07-hw-sockets/README.md

     the value of the local port used by the client for _different_ messages sent using the _same_ socket (i.e., from running `./client` a single time)?*
+    They are the same

  4. *What do you notice about the value of the local port used by the client for _different_ messages sent using _different_ sockets (i.e., from running `./client` multiple times)?*
+    They are different and it chooses randomly
  5. *Looking inside `server.c`, how many sockets does the server use to communicate with multiple clients?*  For example, one for _each_ client, one for _all_ clients, etc.
+    It uses only one port

 Let's learn a bit more about how and when the _local_ address and port are set on the socket used by the client.
 Modify `client.c` in the following ways: